SantiagoPuertas/Dwelling-Energy-Insights/README.md

 	![Image of kohonen3d](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Images/kohonen3d.png)

-		-the higher the bar the more activations have been had in that neuron (same pattern)
+		-the higher the bar is, more activations have been occur in that neuron (same pattern)

 Self-organizing maps have been a good classification tool for this project, but I have not been able to obtain more information about these classifications.
 That is why I decided to make class predictions based on the historical consumption and delivery data.